satya66123/wordpress_theme__my_porptfolio/README.md

-# WordPress Portfolio Website
+# WordPress Portfolio Theme

-A custom WordPress portfolio website showcasing my projects, skills, and achievements.
+A custom WordPress portfolio theme showcasing my projects, skills, and achievements.
 Built using WordPress, PHP, and Bootstrap, this theme is designed to be fully responsive, SEO-friendly, and easily customizable.

 ## Demo